wbudic/LifeLog/Current Development Check List.md

 ### v.2.2 EARTH RC 1

+* &#10004; Page categories exclusion option in main.cnf.
+Log view server side is modified not to include excluded categories older by certain amount of days, default is 0, for from today older.
 * Search on multiple words should rank by encounter of words specified and display first.
 (That one is difficult)
 * Auto collapse/expand on multi line logs by 0-none as default.
 Setting to 1 or more shows only that number of lines.
 (That one is difficult)